-Upon server startup, the Remote Supervisor Adapter II collects system, basic input/output (BIOS) information, and server component vital product data (VPD) and stores it in nonvolatile memory.
+When the server starts, the Remote Supervisor Adapter II collects system, basic input/output (BIOS) information, and server component vital product data (VPD) and stores it in nonvolatile memory.
 You can access this information at any time from almost any computer.
 The Vital Product Data page contains key information about the remote managed server that the Remote Supervisor Adapter II is monitoring.